alexholcombe/attentional-blink/README.md

 ####Main AB experiment

 Simply run AB.py and choose "main" experiment.
-If you want noise on the letters, increase the percent from 0.
+If you want noise on the letters, change the percent noise from the default value of 0.
 Data in long format is in the <subject details>.txt file.
 A copy of the code as it was when executed is in the <subject details>.py file.
 Diagnostics are in the .log file.

+Summary of results are printed in output window.

 ######Staircase piloting notes